xxks-kkk/linuxjedi.co.uk/content/blog/2017/06/23/join-sql.md

 ## Motivation

 Before we directly jump into the SQL, I want to briefly talks about the motivation for the `join` statement.
 Specifically, why do we need it?
+In short, `join` is used as a shorthand for a widely-used type of query where we want to equate two columns in two tables in the `where` clause (e.g., `T1.a = T2.a`).

 To retrieve data from multiple relations (i.e. more than one table), we can either use a cartesian product or join of columns of the same data type.

+### Cartesian product

 The cartesian product happens to the relations listed in the `from` clause of a SQL.
 The end result of cartesian product is a relation that has all attributes from